yusufozturk/panther/docs/gitbook/destinations/alert-setup/jira.md

 The Project Key is the project identifier within your organization, which can be retrieved from the project settings page or from the URL as the portion immediately after `/projects/`.
 In the case of our example, this would `PROJ`.

-The User Name is the JIRA user name of the user that will be creating the new issues.
+The User Name is the Jira user name of the user that will be creating the new issues.

-The JIRA API Key is the API key of the user that will be creating the issues.
+The Jira API Key is the API key of the user that will be creating the issues.
 This can be acquired by going to [https://id.atlassian.com/manage/api-tokens](https://id.atlassian.com/manage/api-tokens) while logged in as the user and selecting the `Create API Token` button.

 ![](../../.gitbook/assets/screen-shot-2019-10-22-at-10.02.51-am.png)

 After creating the token, you will have an opportunity to copy it.
-As JIRA warns this token should be treated just as sensitively as a password and you will not be able to access it again in the future.
+As Jira warns this token should be treated just as sensitively as a password and you will not be able to access it again in the future.

 ![](../../.gitbook/assets/screen-shot-2019-10-22-at-10.03.30-am.png)